Interview Question How To Handle Conflict

 A Comprehensive Overview of Conflict Resolution

 Understanding the different types of conflict is essential for effective resolution.
 Interpersonal conflict arises between individuals, often due to personality clashes, communication styles, or differing values.
 Intragroup conflict occurs within a team, potentially stemming from competition for resources, disagreements over goals, or power struggles.
-Intergroup conflict involves disputes between different teams or departments, often driven by conflicting priorities or competition for budget and recognition.
+In practice, Intergroup conflict involves disputes between different teams or departments, often driven by conflicting priorities or competition for budget and recognition.
 Organizational conflict encompasses broader disagreements related to company policies, structures, or strategic direction.

 • Competing: Assertive and uncooperative, focusing on winning at the expense of others.
 Useful in emergency situations or when decisive action is needed.